 |Experience||Varies; employers typically require related experience|

-Step 2: Participate in a Lobbying Internship
+Step 2: Lobbying Internship

 - Make valuable connections.
 According to the Princeton Review, success as a lobbyist often depends on networking effectively and knowing the right people.
 Even low-ranking jobs in government organizations at all levels can be very helpful for gaining the professional contacts necessary to become successful in this field.